Arkansas Hourly Paycheck Calculator

 Are bonuses and commissions taxed differently?

-They are supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages; Arkansas state withholding applies either way.
+Yes.
+These are supplemental wages.
+Employers may choose a flat federal supplemental rate or aggregate with regular wages.
+Arkansas state withholding still applies either way.
 Enter amounts separately to compare methods.

 Can the calculator project annual take-home from my hourly rate?